Donald's Crime

 Donald's Crime is a 1945 American animated short film produced by Walt Disney Productions and released by RKO Radio Pictures.
-The cartoon, which parodies film noir crime dramas of the time, follows Donald Duck as he struggles with guilt after stealing $1.25 from his nephews.
+The cartoon, which parodies film noir crime dramas of the time, follows Donald Duck as he struggles with guilt after stealing $1.25 (equivalent to $23.26 as of 2026) from his three nephews.
 The film was directed by Jack King and features original music by Edward H. Plumb.
 The voice cast includes Clarence Nash as Donald, Huey, Dewey, and Louie, Ruth Clifford as Daisy Duck, and Harry E. Lang as the off-stage voice of Donald's conscience.
 This was Blondell's first performance as Daisy and marks the debut of the character's "normal" voice.
 Previously in Mr. Duck Steps Out, Daisy had been voiced by Nash using a voice similar to Donald's.

 Donald's Crime was nominated for an Academy Award for Best Animated Short Film at the 18th Academy Awards in 1946, but lost to Quiet Please!, a Tom and Jerry short produced by MGM.
 It was the fourth such nomination for the Donald Duck film series.